• Skip to main content

 Step 9 – Fill Rings

-Note these photos have a frying pan instead of the oven.
-We finally figured out that baking the pancakes is an easier process.
+Note that these photos show a frying pan instead of an oven.
+We finally figured out that baking the pancakes is a more straightforward process.

 So, place a Silpat on your cookie sheet.
 Next, place your prepared rings on top of the Silpat.
 Here is where it’s good to have a second person.
-I held onto the top of the pastry bag, and my hubby held the bottom of the bag.
-He decided when to open the pastry bag bottom to allow the batter to flow.
-Then when it was full, he clamped it with his hands, and we filled the next ring.
-Make sure to fill 2/3 the way up the molds.
-If you fill 3/4 with batter, it will rise and bake over the mold.
-Once you filled all six rings, place them in the preheated oven.
+I held onto the top of the pastry bag, and my hubby held the bottom.
+He decided when to open the bottom of the pastry bag to let the batter flow.
+Then, he clamped it with his hands when it was full, and we filled the next ring.
+Make sure to fill the molds 2/3 of the way up.
+If you fill 3/4 of the mold with batter, it will rise and bake over the mold.
+Once you have filled all six rings, place them in the oven.

 Step 11 – Return Pancakes to the Oven

-Bake for another 5 minutes and then take the pancakes out of the oven.
-Run a thin knife around the inside of the ring to break free the dough and lift the mold off the pancake.
+Bake for another 5 minutes, and then take the pancakes out of the oven.
+Run a thin knife around the inside of the ring to free the dough and lift the round mold off the pancake.

 Fluffly Japanese pancake recipe